cloudstateio/cloudstate/README.md

 There are two parts to the IR.
 The first is discovery.
 This is where a user function declares what services it wishes to expose, and what stateful features it needs those services to be enriched with.
 This is done by the sidecar making a call on the user function, using the IR protocol, to request a descriptor that describes it.
 This descriptor contains a serialized protobuf definition of the services that the user function wishes to expose.
 Each service is declared to have a particular entity type, supported types include Event Sourcing and CRDTs.

 The second part of the IR is a pluggable entity type protocol.
 Each entity type defines its own gRPC protocol for communicating between the sidecar and the user function.
-Here is an cut down snippet of the event sourcing protocol:
+Here is a snippet of the event sourcing protocol:

 ```proto
 service EventSourced {